praekelt/seed-auth-api/docs/http_api.rst

     The string representing the type of permission. object_id
-    A string that uniquely identifies the object that this permission acts upon.
-Empty string if this permission does not act on a specific object. namespace
+    A string that uniquely identifies the object that this permission acts upon. null if this permission does not act on a specific object. namespace
     A string used to namespace a set of permissions for a specific app, to avoid "type" collisions.